wxMEdit/wxMEdit/README.txt

       Required Tools and Libraries to compile:
       1. autoconf 2.63 or higher
       2. automake 1.11.1 or higher
-      3. wxWidgets 2.8/3.0 with Unicode enabled
+      3. wxWidgets 2.8/3.0 with Unicode enabled and GTK 3 or 2
       4. Boost 1.53.0 or higher
       5. ICU4C 50 or higher
       6. libcurl 7.15.5 or higher